 Kindergarten ‘’t Kofschip’ in Edegem: veranda-school with exterior theater

 In the municipality of Edegem‘’t Kofschip’ is situated: a combined school complex housing a kindergarten and primary school.
 The kindergarten is situated in such a way that an optimal orientation for the classrooms is secured and the existing greenery is respected.
 At the same, time the building demarcates the site in a natural way.
-The first floor lies several treads below ground level, which gives the building a small-scale attractiveness and, moreover, intensifies the relationship between the ground and the second floor, which contains two kindergarten classrooms and a polyvalent hall.
+The first floor lies several treads below ground level, which gives the building a small-scale attractiveness and, moreover, intensifies the relationship between the ground level and the second floor that contains two kindergarten classrooms and a polyvalent hall.
 A grandstand orientates the spaces on the second floor towards the playing field.
 The six classrooms on the ground floor are connected to a circular playground that lies at the same lowered level.
 An intimate surrounding veranda forms a shelter from the sun, intensifies the relationship between inside and outside and acts as a covered playground.
 The edges of the playgrounds are not only made up of the green talud, but by playful seating elements as well.
 The aesthetics of the colorful interior can easily compete in with the interesting exteriors.

 Durable qualities of the building: compact, flexible, expressive